Apr 15, 2022

 SARAH: [laughs]

-SIMON: Now, to wrap this thing up, our man from the top, Joseph Tartaro, over the course of four years, he was told countless times to just change his license plate, that that would resolve the issue.
-But being a man of principle.
+SIMON: So to wrap this thing up, our man from the top, Joseph Tartaro, over the course of a year or so, he was told countless times to just change his license plate, that that would resolve the issue.
+But being a man of principle ...

 JOSEPH TARTARO: I never did because that's not a solution and it doesn't actually fix the issue.

-SIMON: So he fought this thing.
-He made hundreds of phone calls, spent untold hours on hold.
-Even went to his local sheriff’s office to get this resolved.
-And today, his license plate still reads “Null,” his record has been cleared by the DMV, and more than that…
+SIMON: So he fought this thing, made hundreds of phone calls, spent untold hours on hold, even went to his local sheriff's office to get this resolved.
+And today, his plate still reads "Null," his record has been cleared by the DMV, and more than that ...

 SARAH: [laughs]

-JOSEPH TARTARO: They just stopped taking tickets, or what.
-Somehow, it’s started a whole new conversation of, “Well now you really can’t get tickets.”
+JOSEPH TARTARO: ... or they just stopped taking tickets, or what.
+Somehow, it's started a whole new conversation of, "Well now you really can't get tickets"

 JOSEPH TARTARO: Potentially.

-LATIF: This story was reported by with help from Sarah Qari and Tanya Chawla.
-It was all produced by Simon with music and sound design also by Simon Adler.
+LATIF: This story was reported by Simon Adler with help from Sarah Qari and Tanya Chawla.
+It was also produced by Simon with music and sound design also by Simon.

 LATIF: Just to let you know, this episode is sort of an appetizer.
-We’re cooking up an entire hour long episode about names.
-It’s gonna be coming down the feed soon here.
-So keep an ear our for that.
+We're cooking up an entire hour long episode about names.
+It's coming down the feed soon.
+Keep an ear out for that.
+I'm Latif Nasser.

-UNKNOWN: Radiolab was created by Jad Abumrad and is edited by Soren Wheeler.
-Lulu Miller and Latif Nasser are our cohosts.
+[LISTENER: Radiolab was created by Jad Abumrad and is edited by Soren Wheeler.
+Lulu Miller and Latif Nasser are our co-hosts.
 Suzie Lechtenberg is our executive producer.
 Dylan Keefe is our director of sound design.
-Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, Rachel Cusick, W. Harry Fortuna, David Gebel, Maria Paz Gutiérrez, Sindhu Gnanasambandan, Matt Kielty, Annie McEwen, Alex Neeson, Sarah Qari, Anna Rascouët-Paz, Arianne Wack, Pat Walters and Molly Webster, with help from Carolyn McCusker and Sarah Sandbach.
-Our fact checkers are Diane Kelly, Emily Krieger and Adam Shybil.
+Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, Rachael Cusick, W. Harry Fortuna, David Gebel, Maria Paz Gutiérrez, Sindhu Gnanasambandan, Matt Kielty, Annie McEwen, Alex Neeson, Sarah Qari, Anna Rascouët-Paz, Arianne Wack, Pat Walters and Molly Webster, with help from Carolyn McCusker and Sarah Sandbach.
+Our fact checkers are Diane Kelly, Emily Krieger and Adam Przybyl.]

-[RON: Hi, I'm Ron from India.
+[LISTENER: Hi, I'm Rahm from India.
 Leadership support for Radiolab science programming is provided by the Gordon and Betty Moore Foundation, Science Sandbox, Assignments Foundation Initiative and the John Templeton Foundation.
 Foundational support for Radiolab was provided by the Alfred P. Sloan Foundation.]

 -30-